SaulDoesCode/Crafter.js/README.md

 - Form Validation methods
 - Resource loader for Scripts and Style sheets
 - Front End Router
-- Event Handling system
+- Easy to use Event Handling system with features such as .On , .Off , .Once , .Type
 - Shorthand functions such as forEach, query/queryAll/queryEach
+- Methods for units of getting time in milliseconds , Craft.millis.days(4)
 - WhenReady method to execute code after everything has loaded

 ### The CrafterWidgets extension
  adds several useful CSS classes and effects such as grids, ripple effects, sidebar , notifications , custom context menus,  tooltips and more.

 ### Crafter Code Example